 - 4. Factoring in distribution and security

 An integral part of any app development roadmap is distribution planning.
 While consumer apps are delivered via public stores like iTunes or Google’s Play Store, a dedicated Enterprise App Store is essential for business users.
 This allows secure sharing across employees, partners, and trusted third parties, while also protecting the solution from competitors.
 Enterprise App Stores are available as individual products or bundled into Mobile Device Management (MDM) or Mobile Application Management (MAM) platforms.
-For B2C apps, developers will find Play Store a more cost-optimized alternative to iTunes.
+For B2C apps, mobile app developers will find Play Store a more cost-optimized alternative to iTunes.

 - 5. Planning ahead for ongoing support, maintenance, and enhancements